eelectronn/neuralNets-Julia/README.md

 <img src="images/two.png" width="500">

 ## Acknowledgements
 Thanks to [Michael Nielsen](http://michaelnielsen.org) for crafting a wonderful [book on neural networks and deep learning](http://neuralnetworksanddeeplearning.com).
 It's is great source for someone to start out with neural networks.
-It covers all the basic of neural nets and more importantly the math that make them work.
-This book has been following in a great capacity for this project.
+It covers all the basics about neural nets and more importantly the math that make them work.
+This book has been followed in a great capacity for this project.